RoarsRori/RORMAS372_BCL2401_GroupE_02_RorisangMasilo_SDF11/PresentationREADME.md

 1. **Animated Statistics Counters**: JavaScript is used to animate statistics counters upon scrolling into view, providing an engaging user experience.

-# Cache Bank Landing Page - Component 5: Contact and Footer Presentation Notes
+# Component 5: Contact and Footer Presentation Notes
  Finish your project with a contact section and a comprehensive footer, focusing on accessibility and functionality.
 Building trust and ensure compliance.

 ## Accessibility and Design of the Footer